 Any auto accident can send your life in a direction you didn’t expect.
 But a hit and run accident poses special challenges to injured motorists and their families.
-If the police can’t find the person who hit you, you are going to need an experienced hit and run attorney to fight for your recovery.
+If the police can’t find the person who hit you, you are going to need an experienced hit and run lawyer to fight for your recovery.

 Hit and Run and No-Fault Benefits